grpc/proposal/A36-xds-for-servers.md

 inform the application of initial communication failures.
 If the user does not configure the API, gRPC should log the errors at a default-visible log level.
 If the xds bootstrap is missing or invalid, implementations would ideally fail server startup, but a permanent hang is also acceptable.

-"Initial configuration" does not have to include server credentials.
+The XdsServer does not have to wait until server credentials (e.g., TLS certs) are available before accepting connections; since XdsServerCredentials might not be used, the server is free to lazily load credentials.
+However, the XdsServer should keep the credentials cache fresh and up-to-date after that initial lazy-loading, as it is clear at that point that XdsServerCredentials are being used.

 The `GRPC_XDS_BOOTSTRAP` file will be enhanced to have a new field:
 ```json